ShahrokhParvizi/ShahrokhParvizi.github.io/_teaching/2022-spring-teaching-1.md

 location: "Tehran, Iran"
 ---

-This is an introductory course on the standard model of particle physics.
+This is an introductory course on the standard model of Particle Physics.

 My approach is a theoretical point of view which is based on the Quantum Field Theory.
 Nonetheless, I try to deliver it independently while heavily relies on the Quantum Mechanics.
 Important items are the following: